coderhs/hsps.in/content/about.md

 ## Work Experience

-Professionally I have always been an entrepreneur working as a freelance programmer, consultant, building products (for market), managing my own team of programmers in a small Rails Boutique Company.
+Professionally I have always been an entrepreneur working as a freelance programmer, consultant, building products, and managing my own Rails Boutique Company.

 {{% admonition note "Notes" true %}}
-* **[1]** For me to say I dabbled, I should write minimum of 1000+ lines of code in the language (or someone must have paid me to write a script/program/solution for them in the said language)
+* **[1]** For me to say I dabbled or know a language, I would have write minimum of 1000+ lines of code in the language (and had someone pay me to write a script/program/solution for them in the said language)
 * **[2]** Jada is a term in my primary language malayalam meaning Amazing
 {{% /admonition %}}